Güray Vural

-Güray Vural (born 11 June 1988) is a Turkish professional footballer who plays as a winger or left back for Antalyaspor.
+Güray Vural (born 11 June 1988) is a Turkish professional footballer who plays as a winger or left back for TFF 1.
+Lig club Antalyaspor.
 He is a former member of the Turkey national under-21 football team.

 International career

 Vural made his international debut for the Turkey national team in a friendly 3–1 win over Moldova on 27 March 2017.